OmkarJ13/params-builder/README.md

 # params-parser
-Helper library to ease generation of query parameters for PostgREST APIs.
+Helper library to ease generation of query parameters for Platform APIs.

 ```
 import { isNot, isNotOneOf } from "./operators";